ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

     * Cell phones must be turned off.
     * You may not have them near you, in your pocket, or take them to the washroom.
     * If you brought electronics with you, you must leave them in your bag.
-    * If you are distracted by the sound of other students, bring ear plugs, not ear buds.
+    * If noise distracts you, bring ear plugs, not ear buds.
 * If you do not stop writing the exam when the instructor or proctor announces the end of the exam, your exam will not be graded, and you will receive a mark of zero.
+* Do not write down letters for multiple-choice exams.
+* You must leave your bag at the front of the classroom.
+    * You may be able to see it, but it must be out of reach.
+* You are not allowed to keep any part of the exam, scratch paper, or your notes.
+* You must sign the class list and the exam.

 ## Cell phones